asimyildiz/perf-service/README.md

 See [changelog](./CHANGELOG.md) for current versions and feature plans.

 # api gateway
-Only '/report' route is being used to handle saving of web-vitals metrics as well as resource metrics and device data
+'/report' route is used to handle saving of single web-vitals metrics as well as resource metrics and device data '/reportMany' route is used to handle saving of bulk web-vitals metrics as well as resource metrics and device data

 The 2 packages used here :
 1. express.js is being used to handle http requests and responses
 2. mongoose.js is being used to store data into MongoDB Atlas

 # usage
-I will create a docker image and then publish that image to Amazon ECR Before start testing on local you need to open a MongoDb Atlas account and set the information below into .env file:
+A docker image will be created and then it will be published to Amazon ECR Before start testing on local you need to open a MongoDb Atlas account and set the information below into and .env file:
+> touch .env
-- PORT
+- PORT=8080
-- DATABASE_URL
+- DATABASE_URL=mongodb.url
-- DATABASE_USER
+- DATABASE_USER=mongodb.user
-- DATABASE_PASS
+- DATABASE_PASS=mongodb.pass
-- DATABASE_NAME
+- DATABASE_NAME=mongodb.name

 Then to test the services on local:
 > npm run start